 How can job seekers get the most out of their experience working with an agency like Drake?

 There are plenty of stories about candidates who start their first day on the job expecting one thing and finding something else.
 If you work with a recruiter and you get an interview with a client, it’s important to confirm everything you’ve been told.
 Sometimes the recruiter is dealing with HR and HR is dealing with a hiring manager, and so on.
-There’s three points of communication in there where the message could be changed.
-So, a person going for an interview needs to be sure to take some of the responsibility in the process.
+There are three points of communication in there where the message could be changed.
+So, a person interviewing needs to be sure to take some responsibility in the process.

 Utilize the expertise of the person.
 Try and know what it is you’re looking for in a job.
 Ask questions.
-Ask if your resume is good for a particular position.
+Ask if your resume is suitable for a particular position.
 Is there anything you could do?
 Ask about transferable skills.
-What other industries or positions could they recommend because agencies deal with different types of companies?
+What other industries or jobs could they recommend because agencies deal with different types of companies?
 Make sure you are proactive and follow up.

 Sell yourself.
-Write your own elevator pitch to give to your recruiter.
-Not only will it help your recruiter to position you, it will help you when you’re talking to people in your own job search.
+Write your elevator pitch to give to your recruiter.
+Not only will it help your recruiter to position you, but it will also help you when you’re talking to people in your job search.
 Know how to pitch yourself.
 It’s not easy for everybody.
-But it’s something you can’t shy away from.
+But it’s something from which you can’t shy away.
 You have to know your greatest assets and your weaknesses.

-Ultimately, our goal is to find the right job for people for the long term.
-We try to create an ongoing partnership; one where we can help throughout the evolution of their career.
-Eventually, for whatever reason, people are going to want new jobs, or a new direction, and we want them to think of Drake when it’s time for them to thinking about their career again.
+Ultimately, our goal is to find the right job for people in the long term.
+We try to create an ongoing partnership, one where we can help throughout the evolution of their career.
+Eventually, for whatever reason, people are going to want new jobs or a new direction, and we want them to think of Drake when it’s time for them to thinking about their career again.